tiagozacarias/batch_linux/README.md

 To check the options for each equipment use the tool help with -h, --help

-In the expect file we must declare the commands that will be executed on the hosts, following the example model cisco-bkp.tcl as it is in the repository.
+In the expect file we must declare the commands that will be executed on the hosts, following the example model cisco_bkp.tcl as it is in the repository.

 * The batch_key_bkp.sh tool can be used to back up settings for groups of hosts defined in /etc/hosts.